Zero Trust Strategy: Is Your Security Truly Trustworthy?

 2. Designs a customized Zero Trust architecture aligned with your business

-3. Implements Zero Trust controls in a phased, risk-based approach
+3. Implements Zero Trust Strategy controls in a phased, risk-based approach

 4. Integrates with existing security investments